OperatorFoundation/Persona/README.md

 ## Updating

-If you are working on developing Persona, there is an script called update.sh that will update to the latest versiona and restart the Persona daemon.
+If you are working on developing Persona, there is are two scripts in the main directory that will update Persona and restart the daemon.
+Use update.sh for most cases, use update-debug.sh to turn on verbose logging.
+Note that debugging mode can take up a lot of disk space.

 ## Pluggable Transport Support

 Persona is designed to be run behind a Pluggable Transport server such as Shapeshifter Dispatcher.
-The dispatcher takes care of encryption and obfuscation of the VPN connection.
+The dispatcher takes care of obfuscation of the VPN connection.
+Certain transports also use encryption.